Skip to main content

 Spring time is an exciting time in our farming calendar as its kidding season here at Lunan Bay Farm.
 We, farmers Jillian and Neil McEwan got into goats 8 years ago and never looked back!
 Such characterful and inquisitive creatures.
 We know first hand what a delight our goats are so it was time to share the goat therapy with you.

-Farmers Jillian and Neil, and our young stockperson Maddie will be on hand to tell you all about our goats; the environmental benefits they bring to our farm, the fantastic Cashmere fibre that they produce which we turn into beautiful garments and what is it like to spend every day tending to goats.
+Farmers Jillian and Neil, our young stockperson Maddie and the rest of tour team will be on hand to tell you all about our goats; the environmental benefits they bring to our farm, the fantastic Cashmere fibre that they produce which we turn into beautiful garments and what is it like to spend every day tending to goats.

 Along with helping to provide farm education, our goats produce Scottish Cashmere, a luxurious fibre that we hand-comb every Spring to produce homegrown sustainable yarn and clothing.
 We have teamed up with local spinner and natural fibre expert, Fred Porchez of Wish Ewe Were Here, who will be on hand during your visit to discuss all things fibre, will be demonstrating how to spin our Cashmere and have a range of beautiful fibre and yarn available (Fred will be there on 2nd and 9th April, but not on the 1st April).